metacpan/metacpan-cpan-extracted/distros/M/Mashtree/README.md

 # mashtree

 Create a tree using Mash distances.

-For simple usage, see `mashtree`.
-For advanced options, look at `mashtree_wrapper.pl`.
+For simple usage, see `mashtree --help`.
+This is an example command:

+    mashtree *.fastq.gz > tree.dnd

+For confidence values, run either with `--help`: `mashtree_bootstrap.pl` or `mashtree_jackknife.pl`.

 ## Two modes: fast or accurate